ksrivastava1/Personal-Website/content/project/causal_inference/index.md

 1. Can we prove that SSL performs better in anticausal learning problems than other techniques, even for specific cases?

 2. Is there an example of a dataset that is traditionally studied with ML techniques agnostic of causal structure that might be better suited to SSL techniques due to an underlying causal structure?

+3. Can we actually use these differences in performances to discover causal relationships in data?

 --------------------------------